 Smartphones and tablets have made it easier for users to interact with core ERP functions.
-It’s easy to build innovative processes on top of your ERP system – but they are outside of the system.
-But are we prepared to build a future on an ERP system ‘cobbled together’ with a bunch of external apps?
+It’s easy to build innovative processes on top of your ERP system – but they are outside the system.
+Are we prepared to build a future on an ERP system ‘cobbled together with a bunch of external apps?

 As such, there is zero tolerance for failure.
 Guaranteeing reliability and safety requires a complex set of redundant systems – plus heavy-duty testing and quality assurance processes.

-#3.
-The Business Processes That ERP Systems Manage are Incredibly Complex.
-They span multiple business units across locations and jurisdictions.
-The processes are so diverse and complicated, they require complex systems to support them.
-IT struggles to keep up with the processes and is dependent on the business for ongoing knowledge transfer.
+ERP Systems span multiple business units across locations and jurisdictions.
+The processes are so diverse and complicated that they require complex systems to support them.
+IT struggles to keep up with the processes and depends on the business for ongoing knowledge transfer.
 No wonder mistakes are made!

 All of these points are valid.
 However, I believe that there is one additional roadblock to adapting ERP systems: